Operating Variance & Timeline

 We manage money carefully and responsibly.
 We follow the rules in the Municipal Government Act, City Charter and Council Policy guidelines.
 We only budget what's needed to run City services.

-2025 annual operating variance
+2025 Q4 operating variance

-Q2 2025 favourable operating variance
+Q4 2025 favourable operating variance

 The variance came from:

-- Higher revenues in investment income, including:
+- Higher revenues, including:

 Using the variance